tarunmaurya13/funnel-analysis-portfolio/README.md

 - Found that **75.7% of sessions never view a single product page** — the largest leak in the funnel, and the *opposite* of the original hypothesis (which assumed checkout was the problem).
 - Ruled out device as the cause — desktop, mobile, and tablet convert at a statistically identical ~24%.
 - Isolated the actual driver: **youtube.com referral traffic**, driving 87.6% of all referral sessions at a 1.3% product-view rate and an 81.1% bounce rate — 2.5x the site-wide baseline.
+- **Validated the finding across 7 days**, not just one — the pattern holds within a tight, consistent band every single day.
+- Used window functions (`ROW_NUMBER()`, `LAG()`) to show youtube.com sessions last **24 seconds on average vs. 209 seconds baseline** — evidence that shifts the likely explanation toward automated/bot traffic.
 - Power-analyzed and simulated an A/B test for the top-ranked fix: a statistically significant **+43.7% relative lift** (p = 0.025).
 - Delivered a RICE-prioritized fix list and a BLUF executive summary with recommendation, supporting numbers, and stated limitations.